Home

 If you have a very supportive principal or VP you're quite lucky and they will back you up.
 But, if not, sometimes it's sink or swim.

-Please read my page and watch my video on respecting teachers where I provide more suggestions for gaining respect from your students.
+Watch my video on respecting teachers where I discuss with some student teachers, some additional suggestions for gaining respect from your students.

 I just hope you don't become jaded and bitter.
 In any profession there will be those who complain and bitch about anything and everything.